Skip to main menu Skip to content Skip to footer

 Lo sentimos, la página que usted busca no se ha podido encontrar.
 Puede intentar su búsqueda de nuevo o visitar la lista de temas populares.

-The Child Mind Institute’s reading service offers reading remediation groups for first and second grade students struggling with early reading acquisition.
-These will take place twice weekly for 14 weeks.
-We will provide ongoing feedback to teachers and caregivers, including weekly emails about the work of the week, a meeting with a child’s teacher and caregiver every 6 weeks to discuss the child’s progress in greater detail, and suggested activities to practice skills in the classroom and at home.
-We will evaluate student progress, based on pre- and post-assessments to measure the child’s phonemic awareness, decoding fluency, word reading fluency, and oral reading fluency.
+The Child Mind Institute’s reading service offers reading intervention groups for first and second grade students struggling with early reading acquisition.
+These will take place twice weekly for a total of 14 weeks.
+We will provide ongoing feedback to teachers and caregivers, including:

 Who is eligible for this program?

 Schools are responsible for identifying students who may benefit from the program.
-The group is appropriate for first and second grade students who are reading below grade-level with specific difficulties in word-identification and decoding that are rooted in weak alphabetics.
-Some signs that a student may benefit from participating may be that the student:
+It is appropriate for first and second grade students reading below grade-level expectations.
+The program is also intended for English language learners and students receiving special education services.
+Some signs that a student could benefit from participating may be that the student:

 • Consistently scores below grade-level expectation on assessments